Radical prostatectomy

 Radical prostatectomy is most often done when the cancer has not spread beyond the prostate gland.
 This is called localized prostate cancer.

-Your doctor may recommend one treatment for you because of what is known about your type of cancer and your risk factors.
-Or, your doctor may talk with you about other treatments that could be good for your cancer.
+Your health care provider may recommend one treatment for you because of what is known about your type of cancer and your risk factors.
+Or, your provider may talk with you about other treatments that could be good for your cancer.
 These treatments may be used instead of surgery or after surgery has been performed.

 Factors to consider when choosing a type of surgery include your age and other medical problems.
 Radical prostatectomy is often done on healthy men who are expected to live for 10 or more years after the procedure.